Sting (musician): Personal life

-Both of Sting's parents died of cancer: his mother in 1986 and his father in 1987.
-He did not attend either funeral, in order not to draw media attention to them.

 In 1995, Sting gave evidence in court against his former accountant (Keith Moore), who had misappropriated £6 million of his money.
 Moore was jailed for six years.
 Sting owns several homes worldwide, including Lake House and its sixty-acre estate near Salisbury, Wiltshire; a penthouse at 220 Central Park South in New York City; and the Villa Il Palagio estate in Figline Valdarno, Tuscany.
 He owned a house in Highgate, 2 The Grove for a number of years, which had previously been the home of violinist Yehudi Menuhin.

 For much of his life, Sting's spare time interests and activities have revolved around mental and physical fitness.
 For many years, he ran five miles (8 km) a day and also performed aerobics.
 He participated in running races at Parliament Hill and charity runs (including the Race Against Time for Sport Aid in both 1986 and 1988).
 Around 1990, Danny Paradise introduced him to yoga and he began practising the Ashtanga Vinyasa Yoga series, though he now practises Tantra and Jivamukti Yoga as well.
 He wrote a foreword to Yoga Beyond Belief, written by Ganga White in 2007.
 In 2008, he was reported to practise Maharishi Mahesh Yogi's Transcendental Meditation technique.
 He also practises pilates regularly.